 Nowadays Playa San Juan is undergoing major modernization works, starting with the upgrade works in the main square and the demolition of the old church.
 The restoration works have started in January 2017 and once they are finished the place will have a new look, ready to meet the expectations of tourists.

-The town beach in Playa San Juan is protected by the harbour and has all the amenities you need, from sun loungers and umbrellas, to showers and ramps for wheelchair access.
+The town beach in Playa San Juan is protected by the harbor and has all the amenities you need, from sun loungers and umbrellas, to showers and ramps for wheelchair access.
 The water is calm and good for swimming, a favorite place for families with small children.
-The sand here is dark colored and the entrance in the water is a bit rocky.
+The sand here is dark-colored and the entrance in the water is a bit rocky.

 You will find many Spanish families at this beach, as it is very popular among residents.
 The crowd here is different from Playa de las Americas as there are no big hotels, mostly private apartments available to rent.